42mcmaster/htmlCssJavaScript/html04_imagesMediaTables/html04_Project.md

 A 20-second ad for your site, acted out by Lego figures.
 You are not on camera.

+**Work with a partner.** Pair up for the video.
+You help each other time the script, run the mic, move the figures, and figure out Audacity and Canva.
+Give each other ideas.
+But **each of you makes your own video** for your own site.
+Two people, two videos.

 **Hard limits:** 20 seconds max.
 Under 10 MB.
 Canva's built-in music only.
 School-appropriate: Mr. McMaster and your parents could watch it.

 ### 2a.
 Script (on paper first)